• Skip to main content

 2) Physical or mental collapse caused by overwork or stress.

-It can be hard to spot, but there are nine signs of burnout to keep your eye out for.
+Sometimes it’s obvious, and sometimes it can be more difficult to spot.
+But there are nine signs of burnout to keep your eye out for.
 If you catch it early, you can hopefully keep them from becoming part of that 70% statistic of kids who quit sports at age 13.

 (Some of these signs could be attributed to a larger problem, so please speak with a physician if your concerns encompass more than their sports).